Business Loan vs. Personal Loan

 A personal loan is a lump sum deposited into your checking account ready to be used as you see fit.
 Personal loans can come in different forms, all dictated by how you’ll be using the funds you get.

 Does this sound familiar?
-That’s because personal loans are just like business loans… but for, you know, personal things.
+That’s because personal loans are just like business loans… but for, well, personal things.
 And that’s because, if you run a business, it’s very important to keep personal and business financial matters separate (more on that in a bit).
 So, people often use personal loans for things like help with student loans, home improvement, medical bills, car payments, etc.

 When an underwriter is looking at your qualifications for a personal loan, they’re really only concerned with two main items: